lip6/coriolis/documentation/PythonTutorial/pdfHeader.rst

 |noindent|
-**First, a small disclaimer.** This tutorial  assume that you are already familiar with the concepts  of |VLSI| designs, such as  *netlist*, *layout*, *instances* and hierarchical design.
+**First, a small disclaimer.** This tutorial  assumes that you are already familiar with the concepts  of |VLSI| designs, such as  *netlist*, *layout*, *instances* and hierarchical design.